 A person may experience varying forms of rectal pain for many reasons, including:

 To diagnose the cause of rectal pressure, a doctor will take a person’s health history and ask about their symptoms.
-They may ask when a person first noticed the pressure and if anything makes it worse or better.
+They may ask when a person first noticed the pressure and if anything improves or worsens it.

 A doctor will usually perform a physical examination of the rectum.
-They may insert a gloved finger to see if they can feel any abnormalities, such as hemorrhoids.
+They may insert a gloved finger to check whether they can feel any irregularities, such as hemorrhoids.

 A doctor may also recommend further tests to examine the rectum.
 This includes inserting an instrument called an anoscope or a sigmoidoscope.